-We distinguish between two different measures of plane statistical significance: conditional probability and marginalized probability (following \citealt{Cautun2015}).
+We distinguish between two different measures of plane statistical significance: conditional probability and marginalized probability (following \citet{Cautun2015}).
 Marginalized probability refers to the significance of a system's planarity relative to an ensemble of planarity measurements on that system where the number of satellites considered is allowed to vary from the minimum number of points needed to define a plane (3) to some maximum.
 We concentrate our analysis on conditional probability, because it represents the significance of a system's planarity given a certain set of constraints (such as completeness or total number of satellites).
 We calculate the significance of planes on simulations across $\zzerotwo$, and on the observed positions and velocities of MW satellites.
-Again, for the simulations, we remove satellites obscured by the host disk at $|b_c|\leq12\degree$.
+Again, for the simulations, we remove satellites obscured by the host disc at $|b_c|\leq12\degree$.
 This is the same selection that we used in Figure~\ref{fig:mw_completeness_planes}.

 By these simple metrics, and without correcting for selection or the look-elsewhere effect, the MW's plane is highly significant relative to a statistically isotropic distribution.
 Less than one per cent of the MW's isotropic realizations of its satellites have a thinner plane ($f_{\rm iso}=0.003$ for RMS height or axis ratio), or a more kinematically coherent plane ($f_{\rm iso}=0.005$ for orbital pole dispersion).
 In comparison, many of our simulation snapshots have median $f_{\rm iso}\gtrsim0.5$, indicating that they are broadly consistent with and have no meaningful degree of planarity relative to a statistically isotropic distribution of satellites.
 See Appendix~\ref{isotropic_appendix} for a visual representation of $f_{\rm iso}$ for each host during $\zzerotwo$.
 About half of both the isolated and paired hosts have median $f_{\rm iso}<0.5$, and this similarity indicates that the paired host environment does not significantly enhance the statistical significance of satellite planes.